anreitersimon/Medbrain-Tutorial/STEP5-2.md

 ### Implement `submitButtonPressed` action
 This method gets called when the `submitButton` is pressed and will perform 3 steps:
-- generate `LogInCredentials` from the entered information
+- Generate `LogInCredentials` from the entered information
-- log-in using `SessionManager`
+- Log-in using `SessionManager`
 - Verify result and if successful call `completionHandler` if failed show error

 ```swift